Constitutional Defense

 Search Warrants Must Be Specific

-The Fourth Amendment requires warrants to "particularly describe" the place to be searched.
-This specificity is a vital check on government power:
+The Fourth Amendment requires warrants to "particularly describe" what is to be searched.
+This translates into highly specific authorizations for police officers:

-While a warrant for a house typically covers all rooms, searching nearby vehicles or separate garages can often fall into a legal "gray area" that requires careful scrutiny.
+A warrant to search a house typically covers all rooms within that structure.
+However, searching nearby vehicles or separate garages often falls into a legal "gray area" that requires careful scrutiny.

 Computers demand a higher standard of specificity.
-Unless a warrant explicitly authorizes the digital search of a device, logging into and examining a computer may constitute a constitutional violation, even if a general residential warrant exists.
+Unless a warrant explicitly authorizes digital search of a device, logging into and examining a computer may constitute a constitutional violation—even if a general residential warrant exists.

 The Exclusionary Rule